ba-dresden/ba-latex-template/docs/usage/environments.md

 ## batable
 The `batable` environment puts its content in a table environment and adds an entry to the list of table.
-Also adds the given caption with a source reference below the figure.
+It also adds the given caption with a source reference below the figure.
 ```latex
 \begin{batable}[
     source=SOURCE,